ear-team/bambird/README.md

 If you find **bambird** usefull for your research, please consider citing it as:

-- Michaud, F.,  Sueur, J., Le Cesne, M., & Haupert, S. (2022).
-[Unsupervised classification to improve the quality of a bird song recording dataset](https://doi.org/xxx).
-Ecological Informatics, xx, xxx–xxx
+- Michaud, F.,  Sueur, J., Le Cesne, M., & Haupert, S. (2023).
+[Unsupervised classification to improve the quality of a bird song recording dataset](https://doi-org.inee.bib.cnrs.fr/10.1016/j.ecoinf.2022.101952).
+Ecological Informatics, Volume 74, May 2023.

 ## Contributions and bug report